 A segment of mainframe users is interested in simply updating their legacy systems without drastic rewritings to these systems in newer languages or adapting expensive off-the-shelf products (such as SAP or Oracle) to their needs.
 These potential customers are looking for automated tools that can quickly and cost-effectively move applications onto cheaper computer platforms without the risk of failure.
 Tools such as those provided by Micro Focus can perform this function by preserving the business rules in COBOL but extending the screens to be accessed over the Internet and providing compilers and utilities that allow the application to work on PC and UNIX platforms.
-It is difficult to determine the size of this segment, but even a 5% share of this market would represent hundreds of prospective customers.
+It is difficult to determine the exact size of this segment, but even a 5% share of this market would represent hundreds of prospective customers with meaningful opportunities.

-The web solutions market continues to be one of the fastest growing segments of the computer consulting business as individuals, small companies, large companies, and governmental agencies expand their presence on the Internet.
+The web solutions market continues to be one of the fastest growing segments of the information technology consulting business as individuals, small companies, large companies, and government agencies (state and federal) expand their presence on the Internet.
 The range of products and services involved in this sector is extensive and therefore, require some specialization for a small company such as IAI to make an impact.
 Most small web companies are involved in building websites and typically have many short duration projects.
 More complex web applications generally require knowledge of customers' back-end systems based on mainframe or mid-level computers.
 Few small companies have the expertise to develop these more sophisticated web applications.
-We distinguish ourselves among smaller companies by having this expertise that is usually associated with larger companies.
-These types of applications should become more prominent in the future as web-based solutions continue to evolve thereby resulting in increasing opportunities for those firms with the requisite skill sets and experience, such as those possessed by IAI.
+We distinguish ourselves among smaller companies by developing such expertise, typically associated with larger companies, both internally and through strategic business relationships with leading-edge software firms.